paul-cossey/MacOS-Scripts/README.md

 # MacOS-Scripts
-Useful scripts acquired and/or edited
+Useful scripts that have been either, created, acquired and/or edited by me